 Opioids block pain signals in the brain.
 Many opioids are available in short- and long-acting forms.
 Short-acting forms work faster than long-acting forms, but for shorter periods.
-The long-acting forms – also known by their abbreviations, ER and LA – are used to treat long-lasting pain.
-Opioids may not safely remove all of your pain, but they will improve your daily function.
+The long-acting forms are used to treat long-lasting pain.
+Opioids may not remove all of your pain, but they may improve your daily function.

 How do I safely take opioids?

 While opioids can help with your pain, they may also cause dangerous side effects.
 That’s why it’s important to tell your doctor about all medicines and supplements you are taking.
 Also, follow dosage instructions carefully for opioids.
 Don’t mix opioids with alcohol, illegal drugs, or even other medicines.